elviejo79/literate_pro_for_beeminder/docs/16_Heaps.md

 #### Figure 16.10 Building a heap out of an unsorted tree.

-Doesn't that add up to O(N log N)?
+Doesn't that add up to $O(N \log N)$ ?
 Perhaps, but we cannot take that for granted, for the same reason we could not in the analysis of the sorting portion of heap sort: The tree height is not fixed at N.

 Figure 16.11a shows the number of swaps needed to build a 15-node heap by starting with an empty heap and inserting 15 items (the top-down approach).
 The number at each node is the maximum number of swaps needed to insert an item into a heap so that it extends to that position.
-This illustration is the same as Figure 16.9c, except the “log i” have been replaced with their numeric values.
+This illustration is the same as Figure 16.9c, except the $\log i$ have been replaced with their numeric values.

 The bottom-up approach gives us a different picture.
 It takes zero swaps to turn the bottom row (level 4) into eight heaps, because being leaves, all of those nodes are  heaps already.